-- 1. Where a subdivision (except for a company lease or unit title) is to be carried out in stages, the applicant must include detail of the staging and the expected time period for completion of the subdivision as part of the consent application. - 2.
-The council will grant approvals under sections 223 and 224 of the RMA for each stage subject to the requirements of those sections, and will issue completion certificates under section 224 of the RMA, when the conditions applying to each stage have been met.
+- out in stages, the applicant must include detail of the staging and the expected time period for completion of the subdivision as part of the consent application. - The council will grant approvals under sections 223 and 224 of the RMA for each stage subject to the requirements of those sections, and will issue completion certificates under section 224 of the RMA, when the conditions applying to each stage have been met.